-The trend in industrialized nations over the last hundred years suggests people are increasingly sleep deprived.
+The trend in industrialized nations suggests people are increasingly sleep deprived.
 In today’s busy world, sleep is as important as diet and exercise.
-In order to charge through your day, you need to recharge at night.
+To charge through your day, you need to recharge at night.

 Why is sleep important?

-Sleep is a building, healing and rejuvenating period essential for the normal, healthy functioning of the human body.
-It affects our physical and mental health and our immune system's ability to fight disease or endure sickness.
-Poor sleep quality is also related to many health conditions such as obesity, diabetes and high blood pressure.
+Sleep is a building, healing, and rejuvenating period essential for the normal, healthy functioning of the human body.
+It affects our physical and mental health and our immune system's ability to fight disease and endure sickness.
+Poor sleep quality is also related to many health conditions such as obesity, diabetes, and high blood pressure.

 Why can't I sleep?